aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-slide/slide-layout/_index.md

 1. Set the date-time placeholder to visible.
 1. Save the presentation.

-This Java code shows you how to set the visibility for a slide footer (and perform related tasks):
+This PHP code shows you how to set the visibility for a slide footer (and perform related tasks):

 ```php
   $presentation = new Presentation("presentation.ppt");